YaleSTC/yalestc.github.io/apply.md

 The Engagement Coordinator manages the hackspace at 143 Elm, communicates with alumni, and runs events for SDMP throughout the semester.
+{% endcomment %}

 ## Application process
-### Applications for Fall 2017 are now open!

-Please fill out the [STC Application](https://goo.gl/forms/bBwvvTbIsxAHW6cE3) to apply for SDMP.
-It will contain a link to our specific application form as well so make sure to fill out both parts.
+The SDMP hiring process is part of the [STC](https://studenttechnology.yale.edu/student-resources/about-stc/stc-programs) hiring process.
+Please visit [this page](https://studenttechnology.yale.edu/student-resources/about-stc/job-opportunities) to learn more about applying to SDMP.
 If you have any questions, feel free to e-mail [stc-hiring@yale.edu](mailto:stc-hiring@yale.edu).
 Good luck!